 Flow rate of the zone's exhaust fan.
 This entry can be omitted if there is no exhaust from the zone, if there is only central exhaust by way of the system return, or if the exhaust tracks the supply flow (see AIRFLOW-TRACKING).
 If specified, EXHAUST-STATIC should also be entered.
 The exhaust fan may be either constant flow or variable flow.

-It is assumed to operate only when the system supply and return fans operate (see SYSTEM:FAN-SCHEDULE or SYSTEM:EXHAUST-FAN-SCH).
+If exhaust air make-up is via the air handler (EXHAUST-SOURCE = AIR-HANDLER), then the exhaust fan can operate only only when the system supply and return fans operate (see SYSTEM:FAN-SCHEDULE or SYSTEM:EXHAUST-FAN-SCH).